siqb/CarND-Advanced-Lane-Lines/README.md

 3. Subtract the center of the lane from the position of the camera and convert from pixels to meters
 4. Calculate a running average of the vehicle position over a fixed number of frames so it isn't so jittery

-I got a consistent negative vehicle offset throughout the duration of the entire vidoe clip.
+I got a consistent negative vehicle offset throughout the duration of the entire video clip.
 This indicates that the car was driving left of center for the entire duration.
 I visited the Udacity forums and learned that this is indeed the case!
 The magnitude of the offset is larger around curves than on straight portions of road which intuitively makes sense because drivers naturally tend to drift to left around curves - at least in the USA where the driver always sits on the left side of the vehicle.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.